zphang/jiant-site/documentation/README.md

 ***Can I evaluate on tasks that weren't part of the training process (not in pretraining or target task training)?***

-Not at the current moment.
-That's in store for 1.0!
+Not at the moment.
+We're working on it!

 ## Getting Help